kirakira/deep-blur/README.md

 Deep Blur Has Evolved!
 =========

-A Chinese chess (Xiangqi) engine that can easily beat me.
+Deep Blur is a Chinese chess (Xiangqi) engine that can easily beat me.
 It supports [xboard/Winboard protocol](http://www.gnu.org/software/xboard/).